pulumi/docs/reference/service/saml-gsuite.md

 ## Signing into Pulumi with Google

-Members of your G Suite can now log into Pulumi.
+Members of your G Suite can now sign into Pulumi.
 Navigate to [https://app.pulumi.com/signin/sso/](https://app.pulumi.com/signin/sso/) and enter the name of your Pulumi organization.